A Closer Look at Fiber Optic Cable Assemblies

 Figure 1: End Face Geometry

 Siemon Labs have performed extensive research on the effect of end face variation on performance and intermateability.
 As a result, we have adopted specifications that exceed industry standards for all three measurements (See Table 2).
-Because the quality and consistency of the physical contact between fibre cores depends on end-face geometry, it must be rigorously controlled to support the premise that cabling is fully intermateable and interoperable.
+Because the quality and consistency of the physical contact between fiber cores depends on end-face geometry, it must be rigorously controlled to support the premise that cabling is fully intermateable and interoperable.
 Otherwise, the percentage of mated connections that do not conform with optical performance requirements will statistically increase.
 In other words, poor end face control poses increased risk that a "day-one" pass will be followed by trouble on "day-two".

 Table 2: End Face Geometry Test Results: